-Grandparents (or anyone) who prefer to make a larger one-time contribution can gift up to five years’ worth of the annual gift tax exclusion limit all at once, said Moffitt.
+Grandparents (or anyone) who prefer to make a larger one-time contribution can gift up to five years’ worth of the annual gift tax exclusion limit up front, said Moffitt.
 That does not mean they can contribute more tax-free than those who gift annually, however.
 Individuals who choose to make five years’ worth of gifts in a single year would not be eligible to make annual exclusion gifts to that grandchild again until the five years is up.

 The MassMutual College Cost Planning Calculator can help you determine how much your grandchild may need for college.

 Money in a 529 plan grows tax free while in the plan, and distributions are also tax free if used for qualified education expenses.

-The earnings, however, will be subject to ordinary income tax, plus hit with a 10 percent penalty if the money is withdrawn for any other purpose.
-The penalty, not the income tax, is waived in certain cases, including if the beneficiary dies or becomes disabled, receives a scholarship or attends a U.S. Military Academy, according to the IRS.
+Under current rules, the earnings are subject to ordinary income tax, plus hit with a 10 percent penalty if the money is withdrawn for any other purpose.
+The penalty, not the income tax, is waived in certain cases, including if the beneficiary dies or becomes disabled, receives a scholarship, or attends a U.S. Military Academy, according to the IRS.